 Once you perform a factory reset on your MacBook, the viruses and malware that were present on your machine will be gone.
 But what if lightning strikes twice, and you end up with a new virus or malware incident?

-- Click Protection in the left sidebar (look for the small raised hand icon).
-This opens the malware removal tool.
+- Navigate to the Malware Scanner tab in the left sidebar (look for the cool sunglasses icon).
+This opens the malware scan and removal tool.

 Analyze where the viruses and malware are coming from